cocos/cocos-docs/en/cocos-service/agc-clouddb.md

 ## Sample Project

-Developer can get a quick taste of the Cloud DB service with the sample project.
+Developer can get a quick taste of the Cloud DB service with the Sample project.

 - Click on the **Sample** button in the Cloud DB service panel, clone or download, and open the project in Cocos Creator.

-- Import the `attach/agcclouddb.json` file in the project into the AGC Cloud DB console, otherwise the Cloud DB database module in the sample will not run normally.
+- Import the `attach/agcclouddb.json` file in the project into the AGC Cloud DB console, otherwise the Cloud DB database module in the Sample project will not run normally.

 - Enabling the Cloud DB service and configuring the HUAWEI configuration file as described above.
 Configure an **Object Type Name** named `test` when enabling the Cloud DB service.